The Case for More Effective Law Enforcement Leadership Training

 - Collective bargaining and contract negotiation

 - Interpersonal and written communication skills

 - Dispute and conflict resolution skills

 - Research methods for conducting community and organizational assessments

 - Ethics, personal and professional integrity

-Jennifer Tejada, who earned her master’s degree through the USD program and is now chief of police in Emeryville, Calif., found the police executive leadership training she received at USD to be extremely valuable.
+Jennifer Tejada, a retired police chief who earned her master’s degree through the USD program, found the police executive leadership training she received at USD to be extremely valuable.
 “There’s experiential learning and there’s academic learning, and I think we need both,” she said, noting that such training is sorely needed because police leaders moving up the ranks tend to receive leadership training “on the fly.”